-On your Study pages on Sussex Direct: click to view your candidate number.
-This number is also shown on your University ID card.
-You will need both your candidate number and ID card when you sit exams.
+This is the 6 digit number shown on your University ID card.
+You will need your ID card when you take your exams.
 Please make sure that you do not confuse your candidate number with your registration number.
-These are two different identifiers used by the University, and it is the six digit candidate number that you should use on your submissions.
+These are two different identifiers used by the University, and it is the 6 digit candidate number that you should use on your submissions..